Manuel Garcia-Duran: Career

-He has appointed advisor of the board of Brasilinvest that it is and important group with partners in 16 countries and prominent representatives from all around the world who are part of the group's board of advisors.
+He has appointed advisor of the board of Brasilinvest that it is an important group with partners in 16 countries and prominent representatives from all around the world who are part of the group's board of advisors.

 On 10 Genuary 2012 García-Duran was appointed as new chairman and CEO of Vertice 360, a business group listed on the Madrid, Barcelona, and Bilbao stock exchanges.
 He resigned in 2013.

 In 2015 he was summarily dismissed from his post in Ezentis.